Land, Place, Identity: Selections from the Collection

 How close can we come to the heart of a place, when we come from such different places?
 In this exhibit of art from Provincetown and beyond, we encounter stories of entropy, survival, and reverence, in both image and material.

-Nanno de Groot’s almost-psychedelic Mary Cecil Allen’s Pine Tree (1959) is flanked by the heaping driftwood and debris of Ross Moffett’s Landslide at Highland Light (1953) and the lush, textural collage works of Seong Moy and Miriam Fried (n.d.).
+Nanno de Groot’s almost-psychedelic Mary Cecil Allen’s Pine Tree (1959) is flanked by the heaping driftwood and debris of Ross Moffett’s Landslide at Highland Light (1953) and the lush, textural print and collage works of Seong Moy and Miriam Fried (n.d.).

 Powerful and iconic in size and emotion, Untitled (Head) (2018-2023) by Alicia Henry is constructed from stitched and stained cloth, evoking scarring, repair, and layers of seen and unseen identity.
 Nan Goldin’s Bea putting on make-up, Boston (1973) shows the artist’s friend carefully applying her lip gloss and pausing to check her work; an intimate moment capturing a femme ritual of becoming, and also armoring to meet the outside world.